fetchai/fetchd/docs/docs/convert-native-fet.md

 7. Enter the amount.
 8. Click **Transfer**.

-**Disclaimer for the ledger users: The wallet integration for ledger nano is currently being worked upon — If you’d like to transfer directly from your ledger, please use the “Connect ledger” button from the Bridge UI instead of using the “Import ledger” button of the wallet.**
+**Disclaimer for the ledger users: The wallet integration for ledger nano is currently being worked upon ï¿½ If youï¿½d like to transfer directly from your ledger, please use the ï¿½Connect ledgerï¿½ button from the Bridge UI instead of using the ï¿½Import ledgerï¿½ button of the wallet.**